criblpacks/cribl-okta-rest-io/README.md

 * To use a different Destination: You must update the pack's routes to specify your desired Destination.

-* For immediate functionality without requiring pack route filter expression modifications, every bundled Source within this pack adds a hidden field: __packsource==’okta-rest-api.okta-api’.
+* For immediate functionality without requiring pack route filter expression modifications, every bundled Source within this pack adds a hidden field: __packsource==’cribl-okta-rest-io.okta-api’.
 This field allows for seamless routing based on the pack source.

 ### Source + Destination Configuration
 To use this pack as a completely bundled source and destination pack, follow these steps: